uber1geek/uber1geek.github.io/_posts/2016-05-06-Yak Shaving-The Learning Curve.md

-_*With inputs from Mir Nazim, Malcom Gladwell and others._
+_With inputs from Mir Nazim, Anders Ericsson and Malcom Gladwell._